Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 650 Ti should be much faster than the GeForce GT 230 in general. (explain)
+Memory BandwidthThe GeForce GTX 650 Ti should in theory be much faster than the GeForce GT 230 overall. (explain)

-Texel RateThe GeForce GTX 650 Ti should be quite a bit (more or less 575%) faster with regards to texture filtering than the GeForce GT 230. (explain)
+Texel RateThe GeForce GTX 650 Ti should be much (approximately 575%) more effective at texture filtering than the GeForce GT 230. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison